alirezamirian/jui/README.md

 # JUI

 JUI is Intellij Platform UI implemented as a React.js library.
+It's built on top of [react-spectrum](https://react-spectrum.adobe.com/) foundation libraries.

+If you too love the user experience of the JetBrains products, and the developer experience of creating UI applications with react, you may find this interesting.

+## :warning: WARNING :warning:

+This library is a work in progress.
+It's not published on npm just yet, and documentation is incomplete.
+But you can checkout [a WIP demo](https://alirezamirian.github.io/jui/example-app), [the storybook](https://alirezamirian.github.io/jui/storybook/), or the current state of the [documentation](https://alirezamirian.github.io/jui/).

 ## Features: